atklenner/sketches/README.md

 # Sketches
-Interactive sketches viewable in a browser made with p5.js inspired by [https://thecodingtrain.com/](The Coding Train).
+Interactive sketches viewable in a browser made with p5.js inspired by [The Coding Train](https://thecodingtrain.com).

 **Link to project:** https://atklenner.github.io/sketches/